 Karim R. Lakhani is the founder and co-director of the Laboratory for Innovation Science at Harvard, the principal investigator of the NASA Tournament Laboratory at the Harvard Institute for Quantitative Social Science, and the faculty co-founder of the Harvard Business School Digital Initiative.
 He specializes in technology management and innovation.
 His research examines crowd-based innovation models and the digital transformation of companies and industries.

-Douglas A. Levin is Executive-in-Residence at the Laboratory for Innovation Sciences at Harvard and best known as the sole founder and first CEO of Black Duck Software.
+Doug Levin is XIR at the Laboratory for Innovation Sciences at Harvard and best known as the sole founder and first CEO of Black Duck Software.
 He is an advisor to an array of young companies in the cybersecurity and AI/machine learning segments, including Accuknox, Nirmata, StormForge, Prescient Devices, Stynt, Tolemi and Wabbi.
 He serves as a board director for DJ MicroLaminates, FiVerity and ReversingLabs.
 Levin is a frequent guest lecturer at the MIT Sloan School of Management and Harvard Business School where he speaks on a range of topics, including finance, technology and markets, and entrepreneurship.
 Levin received his bachelor’s degree from the University of North Carolina at Chapel Hill, earned an advanced degree in International Economics from the College d’Europe in Bruges, Belgium and a Clean Technology fellowship.